Legal advice on rights of way and easements

 Difficulties tend to arise when there are disagreements about whether a right of way exists, the extent of that right, and the obligations in relation to it.
 It may be that a legal right of way isn’t being honoured by a neighbouring landowner, or because a neighbour is not maintaining an access route.

-If rights of way and access issues are causing problems, our team of expert lawyers can help.
-Disputes about land can quickly become expensive and acrimonious, so our team gets to the heart of any problem quickly, designing the best possible solution for clients.
+If rights of way and access issues are causing problems, our team of expert solicitors can help.
+Disputes about land can quickly become expensive and acrimonious, so our right of way solicitors gets to the heart of any problem quickly, designing the best possible solution for clients.

 With Court proceedings always a last resort, we use skills in negotiation and Alternative Dispute Resolution for effective results.